surniaulula/wpsso/readme.txt

 				* Article Section
 	* The Document SSO metabox will now show a "Save a draft or publish to display these options" message when creating a new post/page.
 	* Added CSS to unhide / show the WordPress admin toolbar when there are notices.
-	* Added new options under the SSO &gt; Advanced Settings &gt; Content Text tab:
+	* Added new options under the SSO &gt; Advanced Settings &gt; Content tab:
 		* No Title Text
 		* No Description Text
-	* Removed options under the SSO &gt; Advanced Settings &gt; Content Text tab:
+	* Removed options under the SSO &gt; Advanced Settings &gt; Content tab:
 		* Term Title Prefix
 * **Bugfixes**
 	* None.